tempo-lang/tempo-lang.github.io/content/docs/language-guide/types-roles.md

 let y: Bool@A = await x; // value is already present let z: async Bool@A = 3 + x; // expression will be coerced to async
 ```

+## Value Semantics

+Variables have pass-by-value semantics, which means that when a value is assigned to a new variable, the value is effectively copied to the new variable.
+This is the case for all values, including lists and structs which are often pass-by-reference in many common programming languages.

+The only exception is that a value which is captured by a closure references the same underlying value as the variable outside the scope of the closure.